usamabilal/SALURBAL_MS38/README.md

 The file _public_use_data.csv_: Contains a public-use dataset.
 Note that the following changes have been applied due to restrictions in data sharing agreements

 * All death counts below 10 have been suppressed
-* Death data for Costa Rica has not been included
-* City names for Argentina, Panama have been censored
+* City names have been censored

 This file contains the following columns: